morgangiraud/leniax/README.md

 # Leniax
-A [Lenia](https://chakazul.github.io/lenia.html) library powered by JAX.
+Leniax is a [Lenia](https://chakazul.github.io/lenia.html) simulation library powered by JAX.
-It also provides a set of tools to search, classify and organize creatures.
+It can efficiently simulate and render Lenia worlds and can also be used to search for creatures, initial conditions, kernels and growth functions.
+It is also fully differentiable!

 ## Install
 Install Leniax library with conda (make sure you have it before typing the following command): `make install`